Astienth/Provolver_IntoTheRadius/README.md

 Launch the <b>IntoTheRadius_Protube.bat</b> from the game folder.
 It will launch the Protube application AND the game.

+<b> ⚠️  If the application asks for network access, authorize it.
+The app communicates locally with the game via network ⚠️ </b>

 <img src="https://i.ibb.co/d0BzdD0/Capture.jpg" alt="Capture" border="0">

 Turn you provolver on.